 Today’s delicious dish – Stovetop Baked Beans

 Authentic baked beans are a wonderful New England staple side dish.
 They go well with a variety of foods and are great hot or cold.
-However, but they take more time than you might think, and some people believe you need a special bean pot to make them right.
+However, they take more time than you might think, and some people believe you need a special bean pot to make them right.
 The old-fashioned way to make baked beans involves an overnight soak of dry navy beans, a morning simmer with fresh water and baking soda, and then a long time in the oven with a tasty sauce.
-I just don’t have time for that.
+I often don’t have time for that.
 Instead, I developed a recipe that gets made on the stovetop in under 45 minutes, using canned beans.

 I confess, I love canned beans.
 They are inexpensive, nutritious, and easy to keep on hand.
 This recipe uses a variety of canned beans, including regular pork and beans, Great Northern beans, small red beans, and garbanzo beans.
 I like how this gives the dish variety in taste and texture.
 The first step is to drain away all the sauce and liquid from the canned beans.
 The sauce in canned pork and beans is, in my opinion, not very good – it’s runny and blah.
 I make up a flavorful sauce with vinegar, brown sugar, ketchup, and spices, and reheat the beans in it.
 I also add bacon to make it extra-delicious.

 I keep bacon in the freezer for use in cooking.
 I freeze the whole package, and when I use it the first time, I cut the pound into 4 equal pieces.
 I think it is easier to cut bacon when it is frozen.
 Thereafter, it is no problem to grab a 1/4 pound hunk of frozen bacon and do whatever I want with it.